 In 2015 she presented her research at Remote Photo Festival and Belfast Exposed's Feminist Lens event and exhibited in Aleppo, Syria and Dali, China.
 She was a speaker at the International Conference of Photography and Theory 2016 in Cyprus, talking about her fieldwork in the domestic everyday, and a keynote speaker at Visualising the Home in Carlisle, UK in 2017.
 Her work showed in Landskrona Photo Festival, Sweden, and Ningbo International Photography Week in China in 2017.

 Clare has written for the British Journal of Photography and contributed a chapter for a major book due out in 2018.
-Her series Verges will be published through TLP Editions/PhotoIreland Foundation and exhibited at the Golden Thread Gallery in May 2018.
+Her series Verges was published through TLP Editions/PhotoIreland Foundation and exhibited at the Golden Thread Gallery May-July 2018.
+Currently Clare is working on her new book, The Second Shift, due out in 2019.